lilliannguyen97/Portfolio/Portfolio/README.md

 With only three survey responses within two weeks, it was difficult to analyze and obtain useful information.
 Since most of the questions were closed-ended, I could only use descriptive statistics by finding the average and standard deviation, of each question.
 However, the quantitative data did not amount to much insight and/or did not support the interview responses.

 ### Key Insights

-Responsiveness/Attentiveness of Clinician
-* Not being heard or shown empathy
+**Not being heard or shown empathy**

->Jerry: “I felt no empathy and feelings from him in telehealth.”
+>“I felt no empathy and feelings from him in telehealth.”

->Jerry: “He showed no validation for my feelings.
+>“He showed no validation for my feelings.
 He tried to normalize my feelings of COVID-19.
 He said, ‘Everyone is going through the same thing,’ which made me embarrassed.”

->Jerry: “He tries to give advice without truly listening or trying to understand my situation.”
+>“He tries to give advice without truly listening or trying to understand my situation.”

->Jerry: “He was secretly eating by moving in and out of the frame and I could see him chewing.
+>“He was secretly eating by moving in and out of the frame and I could see him chewing.
 This was unprofessional and annoyed me.”

-Visual Cues

-* Clinician was distracted or not paying attention
+**Clinician was distracted or not paying attention**

->Jerry: “He was distracted and looking around a lot.”
+>“He was distracted and looking around a lot.”

-* Lack of visual cues
+**Lack of visual cues**

->Tina: “I can’t read the other person’s body language so there is more awkward stumbling.”
+>“I can’t read the other person’s body language so there is more awkward stumbling.”

->Tina: “There are lots of pauses and silences from both sides because I can’t read the social cues.”
+>“There are lots of pauses and silences from both sides because I can’t read the social cues.”

->Tina: “When there is silence, I am either waiting for her to think or ask questions.
+>“When there is silence, I am either waiting for her to think or ask questions.
 I can’t read the social cues so we have to move on to verbal cues and set more communication guidelines.”

-Trust/Bonds
-* The most defining factor of a counseling experience
+**Forming trust/bonds is the most defining factor of a counseling experience**
+>“I just want the clinician to listen and pay attention.”

+>“Intent is the same but the impact is different since it is harder to connect, receive, and give fully through technology or a screen.”

 ### Conclusion
 * Telehealth offers a great alternative for many students to benefit from but it is not a replacement for in-person counseling sessions.